Dental Care for Your Baby

 When that first tooth makes an entrance, it’s time to upgrade to a baby toothbrush.
 There are usually two options: a long-handled toothbrush that you and your baby can hold at the same time, and a finger-puppet-like brush that fits over the tip of your pointer finger.
 In each case, the bristles are soft and few.

 At this stage, toothpaste isn’t necessary; just dip the brush in water before brushing.
 If your little one doesn’t react well to the introduction of a toothbrush, don’t give up.
 Switch back to a damp washcloth for a few months and try the toothbrush again.
 During the teething process, your child will want to chew on just about anything, and a baby toothbrush with a teether can become a favorite toy during this period.

 Caring for Gums

 Even before your baby’s first tooth appears, the gums can benefit from your careful attention.
-After breast-or bottle-feeding, wrap one finger with a clean, damp washcloth or piece of gauze and gently rub it across your baby’s gum tissue.
-This practice both clears your little one’s mouth of any fragments of good and begins the process for building good daily oral care habits.
+After breast or bottle-feeding, wrap one finger with a clean, damp washcloth or piece of gauze and gently rub it across your baby’s gum tissue.
+This practice both clears your little one’s mouth of any fragments of good and begins the process of building good daily oral care habits.